mjambon/blog/src/2017-07-02-linear-response-decomposition/index.md

 There are two classes of special cases where the standard deviation cannot be used to determine the weight:

-* In the presence of fewer than 2 samples, the sample standard deviation is undefined.
+* Special case 1: In the presence of fewer than 2 samples, the sample standard deviation is undefined.
-* If the initial samples are all equal, the estimated standard deviation is 0, which results in $\tilde{E}_k$ being not updated ever again.
+* Special case 2: If the initial samples are all equal, the estimated standard deviation is 0, which results in $\tilde{E}_k$ being not updated ever again.

-For the first case, a possible trick is to pretend the standard deviation is so large that all the other weights will be negligible, except those in the similar situation with an undefined standard deviation.
-Given $n$ such problematic terms, we can assign them each a weight of $1/n$, and assign a weight of $0$ to the terms whose standard definition is defined.
+For special case 1, a possible trick is to pretend the standard deviation is so large that all the other weights are negligible, except those in the similar situation with an undefined standard deviation.
+Given $n$ such problematic terms, we can assign them each a weight of $1/n$, and assign a weight of $0$ to the terms whose standard deviation is defined.

-For the second case, we can impose a minimum value to the our estimate of the standard deviation.
+For special case 2, we can impose a minimum value to the estimate of the standard deviation.
 Let's call $S$ the sum of the standard deviations at instant $t$: